hornster02/hornster02/README.md

 <br/>
 -Win recovery can also be performed by unzipping (7-Zip) + if necessary create/repair a boot (BootICE).

 ***Backup/restore Windows with WinRAR*** - in NTFS options check - Save file security+Store symbolic links as links+Store hard links as links.
 Advantages are - universal/independent access to data, ability to restore even just 1 file + small data package thanks to high compression and ability to exclude (as with WinNTSetup) any data (in my case, ratio is 21% = 30.8GB of data / 6.5GB backup) + simplicity (procedures+SW can practically remain for decades unchanged+unupdated).
-Generally, unnecessary data for backup includes various cache/temp/crash/dump/log/prefetch/SYS on C:/etc., or RECYCLE/System Volume Information/installers/updates/etc. (just as you like), it may be a good idea to filter files larger than, say, 10MB before backup, sort them by size/extension, and decide what is worth backup. ***0 -*** RunAsTrustedInstaller is basis of everything.
+Generally, unnecessary data for backup includes various cache/temp/crash/dump/log/prefetch/SYS on C:/etc., or RECYCLE/System Volume Information/installers/updates/etc. (just as you like), it may be a good idea to filter files larger than, say, 10MB before backup, sort them by size/extension, and decide what is worth backup. ***0 -*** AdvancedRun is basis of everything.
 Always and everywhere.
 <br/>
-With WinXP, this backup method is problem-free, with Win7 it is more complicated (apparently since Vista = NTFS security, links, another boot), with Win11 it should be same (if "WinRAR: Diagnostic messages - System cannot access file" occurred in "backup" Win - even with NT AUTHORITY\SYSTEM permissions and unrestricted NTFS access for all users, copying rest should not be a problem in running Win11 intended for backup = to create lines from RAR log for use it in BAT/xcopy, just use regular expressions and LibreOffice Calc).
+With WinXP, this backup method is problem-free, with Win7 it is more complicated (apparently since Vista = NTFS security, links, another boot), with Win11 it should be same (if "WinRAR: Diagnostic messages - System cannot access file" occurred in "backup" Win - even with TrustedInstaller permission and unrestricted NTFS access for all users, copying rest should not be a problem in running Win11 intended for backup = to create lines from RAR log for use it in BAT/xcopy, just use regular expressions and LibreOffice Calc).
 One thing that can prevent CTRL+C/V Win from starting is boot = if it remains IDE/AHCI/GPT/MBR, fix in BootICE is a few clicks ***1 -*** if necessary create/repair a boot - ⬆️ MBR+PBR and activate partition ⬆️ . ***2 -*** select correct partition in BCD/UEFI (BCD file is for Bios in ```Boot``` folder, for UEFI in ```EFI\Microsoft\Boot```). ***3 -*** An attempt to boot with wrong letter/partition will, in best case, immediately end with a message about missing files; in worst case, an unwanted partition may be accessed (unless it is temporarily hidden, disabled in BIOS, or physically disconnected beforehand, which I always recommend, not only for all these "non-dogmatic" procedures) which could start an unpleasant assimilation process in style of The Thing = changing drive letters in ```HKLM\SYSTEM\MountedDevices``` (\DosDevices\XXX: - if all other partitions have been made inaccessible for security reasons, then there is no need to delete/modify anything - if Win passes first boot with correct letter, then it will be reserved for current partition/disk = reservations are possible for ABC and partially for Z and back, but not for D and beyond).
 If boot disk is not formatted, changed to another disk, partition is not modified, or system letter is not changed, then nothing from this paragraph is necessary for Win recovery = ability to boot (MBR+PBR+BOOT PART) cannot be canceled by simply deleting all data (BCD/UEFI remain in RAR).
-For greater security, I recommend setting contents of Boot+EFI folders to read-only and changing owner to SYSTEM/TrustedInstaller *2
+For greater security, I recommend setting contents of Boot+EFI folders to read-only and changing owner to TrustedInstaller
 <br/>
 ***Install Windows with CMD*** (***without*** data loss, formatting, more than 1 partition, creating bootable media, editing installation files = CTRL+C/V method) - ***1 -*** Find out index number I want to install ```Dism /Get-WimInfo /WimFile:"a:\install.wim"```. ***2 -*** Install Index 5 (Win11 Pro?) from file "a:\install.wim" to drive Z: (command may not work in Win8-, error 87, WinNTSetup contains necessary files) ```dism /Apply-Image /ImageFile:"a:\install.wim" /Index:5 /ApplyDir:z:```. ***3 -*** Create Bios+UEFI data ```bcdboot z:\Windows /s z: /f ALL```. ***4 -*** If necessary create/repair a boot - ⬆️ MBR+PBR and activate partition ⬆️. ***5 -*** Turn off internet and restart PC (if installation is intended for another device, reconnect disk).
 During installation, there should never be a problem with letter in registry (there are none before initial boot without additional modifications) or partition.
 Some versions of Win may use multiple SWM files instead of a single WIM as installation file, in which case command is ***2 -*** ```dism /Apply-Image /ImageFile:"a:\install.swm" /swmfile:"a:\install*.swm" /Index:5 /ApplyDir:z:``` (```*``` indicates automatic loading of all available SWM files)